L4rsG/F-Heat_QGIS/docs/methodology.rst

 ----------

 ..
 [1] Nussbaumer, T., Thalmann S. (2016).
 Influence of system design on heat distribution costs in district heating.
 Energy, 230, 496–505. https://doi.org/10.1016/j.energy.2016.02.062.
+..
+    additional references here if needed like LANUV or KWW